neurodata/nddocs-archive/tutorials.md

 - The easiest way to download data is via our [Download Web-form](http://neurodata.io/exchange/download).
 It presents two options:
   - "Ready-to-go" downloads provide frequently requested cubes as a PNG stack
   - If you know the token, resolution, and bounding box for some data of interest, and you want less than 2 GB, you can type it in directly.
 - [ndio](http://docs.neurodata.io/ndio/) is our Python library that lets you get and put data into NeuroData.
 As long as you are transfering < 1 TB of data, this should work fine.
+An example ipython notebook can be found [here](https://github.com/openconnectome/ndio-demos/blob/master/Getting%20Started/Downloading%20a%20Volume.ipynb).
+An example call is:

+`bock11_subvol = oo.get_cutout('bock11', 'image', 11000, 11100, 11000, 11100, 4000, 4010, resolution=3)`
 - [CAJAL](http://docs.neurodata.io/CAJAL/) is our MATLAB toolbox for NeuroData.
 It has all the functionality of ndio, and more.
 It can also be used for transferring data up to about 1 TB.
 - [Data API](http://docs.neurodata.io/open-connectome/api/data_api.html): you can also download data < 2 GB via using the RESTful calls directly.
 Examples are provided at the above link.